momesh/momesh.github.io/README.md

 ## Policies and OPA

 There are OPA policies in `_policy/` to keep our configs tidy and valid.
 They run on each commit via Github Actions.

-# XXX DO NOT COMMIT Notes XXX

-- Make validation run against only specified files
-- setup github actions to run pre-commit run -a for all commits
-  - install opa
-  - install conftest